-Yeah, the ICAO actually states that you can justify not, because the patient has a right to be forgotten.
-And in those notes, the ICAO states that you can keep them as long as you can justify why you're keeping them.
-And it would be that in the event of them being requested in any future law or any future medical ID so that's the reason why it will keep them it is a bit blanket because then you keep all of them.
-But that you are allowed to keep them.
-The Ico states that we just said face we give Steven is that people have to justify why they've kept them so that if they were caught, you know, there was a question that could explain why they kept not just, I've kept them, you know, they have to understand why they're keeping them and how they're going to keep them.
+Yeah, the ICO actually states that you can justify not, because the patient has a right to be forgotten.
+And in those notes, the ICO states that you can keep them as long as you can justify why you're keeping them.
+And it would be that in the event of them being requested in any future law or any future medical, so that's the reason why you would keep them, it is a bit blanket, because then you keep all of them.
+But you are allowed to keep them.
+The ICO states that.

+The advice we give, Steven, is that people have to justify why they've kept them so that if there was a question that could explain why they're kept not just, I've kept them, you know, they have to understand why they're keeping them and how they're going to keep them.
 And that's the bit that we reiterate, it is the eight years.
-But if you want to go beyond make sure you've very clearly got a process that you could use to prove why you're doing it the way you're doing it not you just haven't got round to a process, which is, unfortunately, what several people do.
+But if you want to go beyond, make sure you've very clearly got a process that you could use to prove why you're doing it the way you're doing it not you just haven't got round to a process, which is, unfortunately, what several people do.

-It's distracting you from your own work and discretion.
+Yeah, and it's distracting you from your lone work discussion.